keyonvafa/sequential-rationales/README.md

 # Rationales for Sequential Predictions

-## Changes to final draft
-- make majority class dropout type clear
-- add FP16 to majority class and IWSLT instructions
-- updated page 1 figure and majority class figure
-- update results for all IWSLT experiments, and for annotated LAMBADA with including all rationales
-- wall clock time of running experiments

 ## Requirements and Installation
 Configure a virtual environment using Python 3.6+ ([instructions here](https://docs.python.org/3.6/tutorial/venv.html)).
 Inside the virtual environment, use `pip` to install the required packages: